nilx/hmisc/README.txt

 # OVERVIEW

-Cbits is a collection bits of C code, providing tiny tools and
+Hmisc is a collection bits of C code, providing tiny tools and
 facilities:

+debug.h:
+  NDEBUG-aware printf macros and routines to measure cycles and CPU time for profiling.

+tqsort.h:
+  Type-specific versions of qsort().

 xstdint.h:
   Cross-platform definition of exact-width integers as defined in the C99 standard but usable with C89.

-xtime.h:
+xmtime.h:
-  Definition of a millisecond timer for Windows and POSIX.
+  Cross-platform millisecond timer for Windows and POSIX.
 On other systems, this precision timer is emulated with the standard libc low-precision time functions.

-debug.h:
-  NDEBUG-aware printf macros and routines to measure cycles and CPU time for profiling.

-qcmp.h:
-  Numerical comparison functions for qsort().

-xmem.h:
+smem.h:
   Failsafe memory allocation.

 # LICENSE